Health & Benefits

 WIC also provides other benefits, like immunizations, health care referrals, and nutrition and breastfeeding education.

-You can apply for WIC at your local office.
-You can find your nearest Illinois WIC office using the DHS office locator.
-For more information, call the Illinois WIC program at (217) 782-2166 or visit the DHS website.
+People must apply at their local office.
+The IDHS website has a list of WIC offices in Illinois.
+For more information, call the Illinois WIC program at (217) 782-2166 or visit the IDHS website.

 Worried about doing this on your own?
 You may be able to get free legal help.